Trademark Application in Turkey

 7. Is a Turkish trademark attorney required for foreign applicants?

 Yes.
 Under Article 160 of IP Law No. 6769, individuals and legal entities without a residence or place of business in Turkey must be represented by a Turkish trademark attorney registered with TÜRKPATENT.
 This is not optional and applies to all post-filing acts (oppositions, responses, appeals, renewals, recordals).
-If a foreigner has a residence permit in Turkey, foreigner can apply directly without a trademark attorney.
+If a foreigner has a residence permit in Turkey, the foreigner can apply directly without a trademark attorney.

 8. Does Turkey use the Nice Classification?

 Yes.
-Turkey is a party to the Nice Agreement and applies the Nice Classification (NCL) — 12th edition.
+Turkey is a party to the Nice Agreement and applies the Nice Classification (NCL), 12th edition.
 Government fees are charged on a per-class basis.

 9. Is Turkey part of the Madrid Protocol?

 Yes.
 Turkey has been a member of the Madrid Protocol since 1 January 1999.
-Foreign holders of an international registration may designate Turkey through WIPO.
+Foreign holders of an international registration can designate Turkey through WIPO.
 If TÜRKPATENT issues a provisional refusal or the mark is opposed, a registered Turkish attorney must be appointed to respond.

 10. Can I claim priority from an earlier foreign trademark filing when I apply for trademark in Turkey?

 Yes.
 Under the Paris Convention, Turkey recognizes priority claims filed within 6 months of the first foreign application.
-A certified copy of the priority document must be submitted with the Turkish filing or shortly thereafter.
+A certified copy of the priority document must be submitted with the Turkish filing or shortly after.

 11. What is the opposition period in Turkey?